|

 W-Z

-Whitefield's Tabernacle An historic nonconformist church established by Methodist pioneers George Whitefield and John Cennick in 1741 and the large Victorian Gothic church built to replace it.
+An historic nonconformist church established by Methodist pioneers George Whitefield and John Cennick in 1741.
+(Gloucestershire).

 Welsh Martyrs' Church

-West Park Hospital A sprawling redbrick complex built to house London's insane.
-West park is the last remaining of the Epsom Cluster, Europe's largest concentration of psychiatric hospitals and is currently awaiting redevelopment.
+A sprawling redbrick complex built to house London's insane, West Park opened in 1924, the last of the Epsom Cluster of psychiatric hospitals.
+(Surrey).

 See under Tangley Place above.